Talcum Powder Lawsuit

-The study also found an additional risk factor: Women who were sterilized before menopause (through a hysterectomy or tubal ligation) or who took hormone replacement therapy for menopause symptoms were more likely to develop cancer than talc powder users alone.
+The study also found an additional risk factor: Women who were sterilized before menopause (through a hysterectomy or tubal ligation) or who took hormone replacement therapy for menopause symptoms were more likely to develop ovarian cancer than talc powder users alone.

-- To date, almost two dozen studies suggest that a relationship exists between Johnson's talcum powder and ovarian cancers.
+- To date, almost two dozen studies suggest a relationship exists between Johnson's talcum powder and ovarian cancers.